omri24/MoleRatsClassifier/README.md

 ## General description

 Blind mole rats (BMR) are mammals that live under-ground and communicate by ramming their heads against their tunnel walls.
-Our goal is to distinguish between individual BMR, and hopefully to point-out properties of the audio that take part in the classification.
+The goal is to distinguish between individual BMR, and hopefully to point-out properties of the audio that take part in the classification.
 This project is done in cooperation with prof. Yossi Yovel from Tel-Aviv University.

 ## The dataset